-Therefore, the messages are sent in the order m_1 , m_2 , m_3 (similar to Scheme 1 depicted in Figure 1).
+Therefore, the messages are sent in order m_1 , m_2 , m_3 (similar to Scheme 1 depicted in Figure 1).
 Since the protocol is optimistic, at least (m_1, m_2) shown by A and (m_1, m_2, m_3) shown by B are sufficient to convince the verifier.
 Now consider the exceptions: Let us assume that T did not decide for this tid before.
 If B now does not receive m_3 , the third party has to decide locally (Lemma 4) on signed since A may have obtained a valid contract (m_1, m_2) .
 Thus B may obtain a valid contract from the third party even if A only sent m_1 .
 Therefore, A must be able to start recovery with the third party after sending m_1 , too.
-In this case, the third party is required to decide locally whether the contract is valid or not given only m_1 from A. For unforgeability for B, it has to decide on rejected based on m_1 only.
-If B now asks for recovery with m_1 and m_2 , T has to decide locally.
-If it decides on signed since a dishonest A may have started recovery after receiving valid contract (m_1, m_2, m_3) , the "no surprises" requirement for a correct A would not be fulfilled.
-If T decides on rejected, a correct player B may be surprised since A may have obtained a valid contract.
+In this case, the third party is required to decide locally whether the contract is valid or not given only m_1 from A. If it now decides on rejected based on m_1 only, an incorrect A could make a contract invalid after a successful completion that did not involve the third party (i.e., after sending m_3).
+If the third party decides on signed since B may later recover, then a valid contract could be obtained without B's participation.